 Where did you learn to make jewellery?

 I began making jewellery in 2006 with no formal training.
-In 2011 I did two weekend workshops in basic silversmithing and casting and loved it so much I decided to undertake an Advanced Diploma in Engineering Technology, specialising in jewellery in 2012.
+In 2011 I did two weekend workshops in basic silversmithing and casting and loved it so much I decided to undertake an Advanced Diploma in Engineering Technology, specialising in jewellery, which I graduated from in 2013.

 Where can I buy your jewellery?